We love to talk about our trips! (541) 450-9855

 Immersion Research 7 Figure Dry Suit

-My Drysuit Pick: Kokatat Gore-Tex Idol Drysuit
+My Drysuit Pick: Immersion Research Devil’s Club Drysuit

 Wetsuits don’t keep you as warm as dry suits but they have some distinct advantages.
 Dry suits and gaskets can tear, or the zippers can break, making them ineffective and potentially dangerous to wear.
 If temperatures warm up you can easily drop a layer of fleece or roll up the legs of a wetsuit so they work in a wider range or temperatures.
 Most people combine a farmer john style wetsuit with a fleece shirt and paddle jacket.
 Wetsuits are also much less expensive than dry suits and don’t require annual or semi-annual replacement of the neck and wrist gaskets.